 FMLA provides eligible Federal employees with up to 12 administrative workweeks of leave without pay (LWOP) during any 12-month period for family and medical needs.
-See 5 U.S.C.§§ 6381 to 6387 and 5 CFR 630, subpart L (Note: OPM is responsible for the regulations for Title II of the FMLA that govern Federal employees.
+See 5 U.S.C.\$ 6381 to 6387 and 5 CFR 630, subpart L (Note: OPM is responsible for the regulations for Title II of the FMLA that govern Federal employees.
 The Department of Labor (DOL) is responsible for regulations under Title I of the FMLA for the non-Federal sector).
 For definitions pertaining to FMLA, see 5 § U.S.C.
 6381 and 5 CFR 630.1202.

 A. Entitlement.
-To qualify for FMLA leave, an employee must have completed at least 12 months of Federal service.
-See 5 CFR 630.1201(b).
-FMLA leave is available to full and part-time employees; however, temporary employees serving under an appointment of 1 year or less and employees without a regularly scheduled tour of duty are not entitled to FMLA leave.
 A total of up to 12 administrative workweeks of unpaid leave, or 26 administrative workweeks if the leave is to care for a covered Service member, are available during any 12-month period.
 The 12-month period begins when FMLA leave is first used and ends 12 months later.
 An employee may elect to substitute annual leave, sick leave, educator leave, or leave made available to the employee under VLTP or VLBP for LWOP.
 See 5 CFR 630.1205.
 The normal leave year limitations on the use of sick leave to care for a family member still apply, except when substituting sick leave to care for a covered Service member.